By Dr. Ritu Krishnatreye, BHMS

 Free radicals cause an oxidation of healthy cells, thereby leading to chronic degenerative diseases such as diabetes, hypertension and cancer.

 Drinking an excessive amount of prune juice may cause diarrhea.
 Prune juice, with its high sorbitol content, tends to act quickly.

 Consuming no more than 4 to 8 ounces of prune juice in the morning and 4 to 8 ounces at night will hopefully help you to avoid overdoing it.

 While Prune juice is very effective in relieving constipation, it should not be used as an excuse for an unhealthy lifestyle.
 The following lifestyle modifications are recommended:

 Constipation can be a troublesome problem that is best remedied with lifestyle changes and natural solutions.

-Prunes provide fiber, plus it contain certain sugars and phenolic compounds that enhance its laxative effect.
+Prune juice provides fiber, plus it contains certain sugars and phenolic compounds that enhance its laxative effect.
 It is generally found to be even more effective than psyllium husk supplements for constipation relief.